YoungPark94/APIAE/README.md

 ## Instructions

-1. To train APIAE for pendulum example, run 'train_pendulum.py'.
+1. To train APIAE for pendulum example, run 'train_pendulum.ipynb' We used 'Jupyter Notebook' to run the code for easy visualization.
-2. To run pendulum planning demo by using trained APIAE, run 'demo_pendulum.py'.
+2. To run pendulum planning demo by using trained APIAE, run 'demo_pendulum.ipynb'.
 Without any modification, this code load the hyperparatmers (i.e. weights of neural networks) from 'weights_demo.pkl'.
 But you may change the name of file if you want to test with new APIAE network trained from step 1.